 Yvonne's primary focus for her art is on painting and drawing.
-But she has a particular talent for capturing the essence and interior world of an individual through their portrait.
+But she has a particular talent for capturing the

 (Image: Portrait of Dr Mehreen Faruqi, 2019 in the Salon des Refusés)

 Yvonne has always been innately fascinated with the human form and a person's identity.
 Drawing on conscious and subconscious social structures and norms that influence how we perceive, carry and present ourselves in the world to construct her art.